josephhuang08/student-guide/docs/content-onboarding/onboarding.md

 # Prepare your work environment

 Help us to improve this guide.
-Practice the GitLab workflow by improving or by adding something to this [guide](https://gitlab.com/StudentProjects/guide).
+Practice the GitHub workflow by improving or by adding something to this [guide](https://github.com/TUC-NT-DF/student-guide).

 !!! hint
     Every student of our team should contribute with at least **two commits** to this guide to make it better and to extend it.
 The easiest way is to look for problems **you** have with our onboarding process.
 Identify missing or incomplete pieces in this guide and improve it using the forking workflow. **Additionally**, choose one issue from the issue tracker of this project and solve it.
 Thank you 👍

-If you don't have the access to this [guide](https://gitlab.com/StudentProjects/guide) please ask to your supervisor for a permission.

 # System requirements

 In order to install and use our tools, you need one of the following platforms:
 - Windows 10 (Intel 64-bit) or higher
-- Ubuntu 18.04 (Intel 64-bit) or higher
+- Ubuntu 22.04 (Intel 64-bit) or higher

 # Secure your laptop or notebook computer